Measurement-Induced Landscape Transitions and Coding Barren Plateaus in Hybrid Variational Quantum Circuits: Discussion and Conclusion

-We can partly answer this question by recalling several observations. $\hat O$ is a linear quantum observable and is therefore insensitive to the MIPT.
-Further, the mixed gradients also observe the collapse of the BP at $p=0.2$, not just the post-selected projective gradients.
-So another agent than the quantum Zeno effect must be at play in this region and it causes the BP to collapse.
-A deeper quantum information theoretical study of this region may reveal what this agent is.
+We can partly answer the collapse of the BP question by ruling out two natural suspects.
+First, $O$ is a linear observable and is therefore insensitive to the MIPT, so the entanglement transition alone cannot account for the BP collapse above $\pcmiltrange$.
+Second, the mixed gradients---for which no post-selection is performed---also exhibit the collapse, ruling out the quantum Zeno effect as the primary mechanism.
+A different agent is therefore at play in this region: most likely one tied to classical information flow through the optimization channel, though a deeper information-theoretic study will be needed to establish this possibility.

+Using a shorter circuit is an alternative to measurements to reduce expressibility and overcome the BP.
+Yet the two approaches are not completely unrelated.
+Indeed, deep in the quantum Zeno region, intuitively, it seems like measurements cut off the earlier circuit, leaving just a region near the end whose unitaries produce the output state.
+Nevertheless, by introducing intermediate measurements and post-selection, we find an improvement in the gradient's variance as well as the mutual information.
+Our work thus motivates a deeper study of the circuit's expressibility in this region, specifically comparing the two methods of controlling entanglement.